floooh/kc85.zig/README.md

 ```
 zig build
 ```
-NOTE: For the zig dev version, try the branch ```zig-0.10.0```, this will be merged to ```main``` when Zig 0.10.0 releases.

-The default debug version will usually be fast enough, to build with optimizations use any of:
+The default debug version will ~~usually be fast enough~~ (looks like the debug and release-safe mode took quite a performance hit in the stage2 compiler, so ```release-fast``` is recommended for now), to build with optimizations use any of:

 ```
-zig build -Drelease-safe=true
 zig build -Drelease-fast=true
 zig build -Drelease-small=true
+zig build -Drelease-safe=true
 ```
 NOTE: On Linux you also need to install the ALSA, X11 and GL development packages.